GPS Navigation Systems and What They Can Do for You.

-Using a good GPS Navigation unit when you travel
+Using a good GPS Navigation AP (application) when you travel

-Once, travel was a task that required a lot of planning and even numerous stops along the way to ask for directions.
+Once, travel was a task that required a lot of planning and you would usually make several stops along the way to ask other people for directions.

 People often stayed on the major roads out of fear of getting lost, and as a result they missed seeing and experiencing so much of the beauty of America.

-And, as people used their GPS devices more, and gained confidence in them and their accuracy, rural America was literally opened up to a new kind of traveler, the Rambling Tourist.
+As people used their GPS devices more and more, they gained confidence in them and their accuracy; and rural America was literally opened up to a new kind of traveler, the Rambling Tourist.

 A tourist used to be someone who lived a point-A and traveled directly to point-B and spent their vacation time at point-B.

-Today, towns, hotels, motels and such have had to cope with this new breed, the Rambling tourist.
-A Rambling Tourist might take a few days or even a week or two of vacation and just head in a general direction, making their trips more of an adventure.
+But today, towns, hotels, motels and such have had to cope with this new breed of traveler, the Rambling tourist.
+A Rambling Tourist might take a few days or even a week or two of vacation and just head in a general direction, hoping for a new traveling adventure, making their trips much more interesting.

-And as they all traveled more, using the power of their GPS device, they began to demand more and more of the same device.
+And as they all traveled more, using the power of their GPS device, they began to demand more and more functionality of their navigation device.

 They wanted to know more about where they were going and what was along the road they were traveling.

-So, today the definition of a GOOD GPS Navigation device is not reliability so much as does it have all of the functions that I, personally want in my device.
+So, today the definition of a GOOD GPS Navigation AP is not reliability so much as, does it have all of the functions that I, personally want in my device.

-Many people just want to get directions to a local store or to a specific address in another town and they only use their unit occasionally.
+Many people just want to get directions to a local store or to a specific address in another town and they only use their Navigation AP occasionally.